rebelsky/sams-assorted-musings-reflections/international-cs-majors.md

 liberal arts college says that it's diverse [1].
 Nonetheless, I seem to keep hearing from people "in the know" that it's true [2].
-I recall a year or so ago when I was meeting with some guidance counselors touring campus, and I asked what they were surprised by in their visit.
+I recall a year or so ago when I was meeting with some guidance counselors touring campus, and I asked what they surprised them in their visit.
 A few said, "Every school says they are diverse; you really are!"
 Then a few months ago, I was eating breakfast with one of our marketing folks and asked what they had learned during their visit to campus.
 They said,